git-token/documentation/gittoken/authentication.md

 <img height="600" align="right" src="../images/GitHubOAuth.png" >

-The GitToken NodeJS Express application provides a GitHub OAuth endpoint for contributors to authenticate themselves with the organization's GitToken contract instance.
+The GitToken server instance provides a GitHub OAuth endpoint for contributors to authenticate themselves with the organization's GitToken contract instance.

 Additionally, GitToken provides a web application user interface to enable contributors to easily verify their identity.

-By default authentication requests are handled by the GitToken server service at the `/auth/github` endpoint.[^GitTokenAuth]
+By default authentication requests are handled by the GitToken server at the `/auth/github` endpoint.[^GitTokenAuth]

 A contributor verifies her/his identity by associating an Ethereum address to her/his OAuth GitHub credentials using the provided GitToken web application or desktop user interface(s).